 Then it’s time to look!
 Prime suspect spots are hollow trees, burrows, and holes in walls.
 Here you can see my son spotting a funny looking hole in the wall – found it!
 Sometimes it can be up high, down low, or hidden in plain sight.

-This is what was in the geocache – this one is a part of a local county challenge (more info here) so there is a little code word popsicle stick.
+This is what was in the geocache – this one was a part of a local county challenge o there is a little code word popsicle stick.
 There is almost always a log to write your name and the date, and usually some little trinkets.
 If you take something, make sure to leave something in return!
 Food is a big no-no, in the hopes of not attracting any animals, but little bits and bobs are perfect.
-If you don’t have anything on hand, I’ve seen these inexpensive mechanical pencils (affiliate link) in lots of caches!
+If you don’t have anything on hand, I’ve seen these inexpensive mechanical pencils in lots of caches!

 Once you’ve logged and traded trinkets, seal it up and put it back.
 You can log “found it” and write a note in the app and you’re done!